nyhave/Stocks/docs/PREDICT.md

 ### Functionality and logic
 The predict function combines a scoring model and rule set to ensure diversification, cash buffer and maximum exposure.
 Each stock is rated by key figures, performance and fit with the user’s strategy.

-### Client-side demo
+### Client-side app
-For the React demo a lightweight JavaScript version called `clientPredict` is used.
+The React app uses a lightweight JavaScript version called `clientPredict`.
 It offers three suggested portfolios based on risk level, cash percentage and a chosen segment bias.
 Each suggestion includes an estimated return so users can compare before selecting.

 ### Example call
 ```javascript